UKHO/docs/quality-assurance/http-api-mocking-tools.md

 #### Alternatives

 Alternative products to aid in mocking include [Prism](https://stoplight.io/open-source/prism) which is node based.
+Investigation needed before adoption of this tool.

-## Bespoke API stubs
+## Hand rolling API mocks

-If your mock requires greater complexity or is outside what wiremock can facilitate then build your mock in line with the software [engineering policies](software-engineering-policies).
+If your mock requires greater complexity or is outside what other tools can facilitate then build your mock in line with the software [engineering policies](software-engineering-policies).